DizNicolasAmor/interviews-practice/WEB_PERFORMANCE.md

 - Reduced latency: serverless functions are deployed closer to end-users, reducing network latency and improving response times.
 - Efficient resource allocation: serverless platforms handle resource management, allowing developers to focus on code optimization and performance improvements.
 - Pay-per-use pricing: with serverless, you only pay for actual usage, which incentivizes optimizing code and reducing unnecessary computations.

+### 27. What is critical CSS?

+It refers to the minimal CSS needed for the initial page load, improving perceived performance by prioritizing the rendering of visible content.
+By inlining or loading the critical CSS inline, the page can display faster and provide a better user experience, while non-critical CSS can be loaded asynchronously or deferred.